-Venice is the perfect opportunity for finding hidden photographic gems and inspiring your creativity.
+Photographing Venice is the perfect opportunity for finding hidden photographic gems and inspiring your creativity.

 We invite you to join Jim and Magrit for our Venice Photo Tour in this magical city.
 It is truly one of the places not to be missed, especially for photographers.

-- We will take a boat ride to Burano, one of the most colorful places on earth.
+We will take a boat ride to Burano, one of the most colorful places on earth.

-- We’ll stay at a charming B&B with a wonderful breakfast buffet, run graciously by a Venetian family and their friendly staff.
+We’ll stay at a charming B&B with a wonderful breakfast buffet, run graciously by a Venetian family, and their friendly staff.
 Paolo, the silver-haired owner, used to be a celebrated gondola racer in his youth (only in Venice!).

-- We will also take time each day to share images and learn post processing and in-the-field techniques.
+We will also take time each day to share images and learn post-processing and in-the-field techniques.

 Depth of Field calculation

-- Blue Hour Photography
+Blue Hour Photography

-- Filters, Neutral Density and Neutral Density Grads
+Filters, Neutral Density, and Neutral Density Grads

 We will have an early dinner at 6:30 pm so that we can arrive in time to claim our spots on the Accademia Bridge for sunset and blue hour photography.
 In the distance, along the Grand Canal, you’ll see the church of Santa Maria della Salute, a very photogenic building that offers a stellar anchor point for a wonderful composition.
-This is a very magical place to photograph sunset and blue hour.
+This is a magical place to photograph the sunset and blue hour.

 For those who wish to experience the early light, Jim will offer a pre-breakfast session close to the hotel.
-There are some great canal and bridge compositions close-by.
+There are some great canal and bridge compositions close by.

 At 6 pm we will make one of the last elevator trips up to the top of San Mark’s clock tower, the Campanile.
 Rising 320 feet above San Marco Square this is a great time to break out your 200mm plus telephoto to capture graphic patterns of church domes, tile rooftops, people, pigeons, and chairs and tables of elegant cafés illuminated by the low slanting light at day’s end.

-After a leisurely breakfast we will make our way via vaporetto down the Grand Canal to the Rialto Fish and Produce Market.
+After a leisurely breakfast, we will make our way via Vaporetto down the Grand Canal to the Rialto Fish and Produce Market.
 This is a great place to roam with a camera.
 We will explore the San Polo and Santa Croce Sestieri (districts), both wonderful areas for mid-day photography of canals and bridges and the slender elegant gondolas cruising by.
 We will photograph the stunning interior courtyard and stairwell of a 15th-century palazzo.
-This courtyard also features a beautifully carved Venetian cistern (well) made from Istrian marble.
+This courtyard also features a beautifully carved Venetian cistern/well made from Istrian marble.

-Okay, I know it can be painful getting up at 4:30 am and this is of course optional, but what a wonderful time to photograph in Venice!
+Okay, I know it can be painful getting up at 4:30 am and this is, of course, optional, but what a wonderful time to photograph in Venice!
 No crowds and great light.
 Our destination, San Marco Square, is one of the greatest photo opportunities in Venice: Looking south over the bobbing black gondolas across the San Marco Basin to the Church of San Giorgio Maggiore in the pre-sunrise “blue hour” light.
 This is a perfect blue hour setup with the gondolas and docks being illuminated in the foreground by street lights and the church in the distance being lit by floodlights.
 We will expertly capture the balance between the warm artificial light and the blue ambient light of the sky.
 With exposures up to 30 seconds long we will make good use of our tripods.

-We will then catch a mid afternoon vaporetto for the 45-minute journey north across the Venetian Lagoon to the over-the-top colorful island of Burano.
+We will then catch a mid-afternoon Vaporetto for the 45-minute journey north across the Venetian Lagoon to the over-the-top colorful island of Burano.
 We never tire of visiting this amazing village and always come away with stunning images.

 We will have an early light dinner on Burano so that we can be ready for sunset and post-sunset blue hour photography.
 Perhaps our favorite blue hour shooting, anywhere in the world!

-We will catch the late vaporetto back to Venice and our hotel for our last night in this magical city.
+We will catch the late Vaporetto back to Venice and our hotel for our last night in this magical city.

 Our tour ends after breakfast.
 Easy public transportation to both the Venice Train Station and Marco Polo Airport is available.

-Dates: May 20 to 24 | 2018 (4 nights) Venice Photo Tour
+Dates: May 18-22, 2022 (4 nights) Venice Photo Tour

 Cost: $2,195 | single supplement $325